OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Introduction

-The scarcity of high-quality RTL code datasets is a significant factor contributing to the poor quality of RTL code generation.
-In LLM training, both the scale and quality of the dataset are essential for effective code generation performance.
-However, compared to other popular programming languages, there is a notable shortage of high-quality, large-scale RTL code datasets, which poses a significant challenge for achieving satisfactory results in RTL generation tasks.
+Nonetheless, there is a notable scarcity of high-quality, large-scale RTL code datasets compared to those available for other popular programming languages.
+This shortage poses a significant challenge in achieving satisfactory results for RTL generation tasks.
 To address this issue, several studies have focused on collecting open-source code snippets ~\cite{benchmarking, verigen, betterv, deepframework}.
-Nevertheless, these open-source datasets may include low-quality code that can impair the model's performance ~\cite{verilogeval}.
-Other researchers have developed methodologies for synthesizing RTL code using LLM ~\cite{verilogeval, dataisallyouneed, rtlcoder}.
-VerilogEval~\cite{verilogeval} generates datasets by adding descriptions to open-source Verilog code but suffers from its average low quality.
-RTLCoder~\cite{rtlcoder} selects hardware-related keywords as seeds to generate natural language instructions, which are then converted into corresponding RTL code by GPT-3.5.
-Although this dataset meets quality standards, it is limited in scale because the generated data is restricted to the selected keywords.
+However, these open-source datasets may include low-quality code that can impair model performance~\cite{verilogeval}.
+Alternative approaches have been developed to synthesize RTL code using LLMs ~\cite{verilogeval, dataisallyouneed, rtlcoder}.
+VerilogEval~\cite{verilogeval} generates datasets by adding descriptions to open-source Verilog code but suffers from overall low quality.
+RTLCoder ~\cite{rtlcoder} selects hardware-related keywords as seeds to generate natural language instructions, which are then converted into corresponding RTL code using GPT-3.5.
+While this dataset meets quality standards, its scale is limited due to the restriction of generated data to selected keywords.

-Self-reflection is also a critical factor to be considered in the field of RTL code generation.
-In the context of RTL code generation, self-reflection refers to the model's assessment of its generated code based on feedback from the compiler and simulator.
-This process involves identifying the causes of errors and refining the results accordingly, just as in the hardware design process, where RTL code undergoes rigorous evaluation by the compiler and simulator to ensure its correctness and adherence to design specifications.
+Self-reflection is another critical factor in RTL code generation.
+In this context, self-reflection refers to the model's ability to assess its generated code based on feedback from hardware compilers and simulators.
+This process involves identifying error causes and refining results accordingly, mirroring the hardware design process where RTL code undergoes rigorous evaluation to ensure correctness and adherence to design specifications.